JTFouquier/ghost-tree/README.rst

 but this has been a popular user request.

 This file, `get_otus_from_ghost_tree.py <https://github.com/JTFouquier/ghost-tree/blob/master/helper_files/get_otus_from_ghost_tree.py>`_,
-can be downloaded and used to create a .txt file containing only the accession numbers from the ghost-tree.nwk that you will be using for your diversity analyses.
+can be downloaded and used to create ``ghost_tree_tips.txt`` output file containing only the accession numbers from the ghost-tree.nwk that you will be using for your diversity analyses.
 You must have skbio installed to use `get_otus_from_ghost_tree.py <https://github.com/JTFouquier/ghost-tree/blob/master/helper_files/get_otus_from_ghost_tree.py>`_.
 See `scikit-bio <http://scikit-bio.org/>`_ for install directions. scikit-bio is very handy!
 You'll love it.